 Natural sources of AHA and BHAs include citric acid which can be found in orange peels.
 For those with problems exfoliating their booty, Bawdy’s Slap It and Squeeze It masks use orange peel to exfoliate your butt and get rid of stubborn red bumps.

-Salicylic acid skincare products are also highly-effective and come from a natural source.
+Salicylic acid beauty products and body wash are also highly effective in treating pimples and come from a natural source.
 You can find salicylic acid in fruit such as strawberries, blueberries, kiwi, and peaches.
 It’s no wonder that exfoliating scrubs often boast these powerful ingredients.

 The Drawbacks of Chemical Exfoliation